geeper-io/llm-operator/docs/CRD_REFERENCE.md

 ## Overview

-The LLM Operator provides a Custom Resource Definition (CRD) called `LMDeployment` that allows you to declaratively deploy Ollama or vLLM instances with specified models and optionally connect them to OpenWebUI for a web-based interface, Tabby for code completion, and custom components.
+The LLM Operator provides a Custom Resource Definition (CRD) called `LMDeployment` that allows you to declaratively deploy Ollama instances with specified models and optionally connect them to OpenWebUI for a web-based interface, Tabby for code completion, and custom components.
 The operator automatically manages the underlying Kubernetes resources including Deployments, Services, and Ingresses.

 ## LMDeployment